HyperTesto/hypertesto.me/content/blog/hyper-wrapped-2023/index.en.md

 ## I am part of the Proton family
 I was past due on this matter; I have postponed it since 2021.
 It was time to gradually loosen my dependency on Google services and Proton was my final (and only) choice considering my privacy concerns.

-Proton is a Swiss company that is recognized globally for its commitment to privacy and they proven to have a very deep understanding of cryptography.
+Proton is a Swiss company that is recognized globally for its commitment to privacy, and they have proven to have a very deep understanding of cryptography.
 It will sound dumb to say, but not every wannabe security/privacy company gets cryptography right.

 I went all in for the unlimited plan that gives me:
 - 15 email accounts spread among three domains